andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/expanded-thoughts-on-swifts-type-inference.md

 Bingo.
 The _best_ solution is to _make_ the result unambiguous.
 You and I as code authors are in charge of the clarity or ambiguity of our code – it's up to us to _make_ the results of our function evaluations unambiguous.

-When I named the function <span class="lang:swift decode:true  crayon-inline">birdDetailsFromStorage()</span>, I heavily implied something about its return Type in the name.
+When I named the function `birdDetailsFromStorage()`, I heavily implied something about its return Type in the name.
 I even implied it in the name of the _constant_.
 I was expecting the return Type to be something that encapsulated whatever &#8220;bird details&#8221; are – I just didn't realize it at the time (although it's super obvious now)!

 The very _name_ of a thing sets expectations for you and the readers of your code.
 It's our job to set ourselves up for that expectation to be _fulfilled_!
 B<span style="color: #3f4549;">e predictable with the return Type of your functions for your own sake.
-A function signature should be such that when you run across <span class="lang:swift decode:true  crayon-inline">birdDetailsFromStorage()</span> in some piece of code, you are able to legitimately expect it to return a <span class="lang:swift decode:true  crayon-inline">BirdDetails</span>.  </span>
+A function signature should be such that when you run across `birdDetailsFromStorage()`in some piece of code, you are able to legitimately expect it to return a `BirdDetails`.  </span>

 <span style="color: #3f4549;">Using this predictable, </span>convention-based approach to give humans the right clues about what the compiler is going to compute a Type to be makes Type Inference a totally legitimate language feature to embrace for the sake of your code's clarity and simplicity.